CreatorWorkflowsNow/lab_ewfkudos/output.md

 Automated Test Framework (ATF) suite to run during the deployment process.

-#### Complete these tasks only if you are logged into a sub-production instance. {#complete-these-tasks-only-if-you-are-logged-into-a-sub-production-instance.}
+**Complete these tasks only if you are logged into a sub-production instance.**

-a.  **Install the 'Deployment Pipeline' plugin in each sub-production
+a.  **Install the 'Deployment Pipeline' plugin in each sub-production instance**
-    instance**

 To install the Deployment Pipeline plugin, (*com.snc.deployment-pipeline)*, login to any sub-production instance and navigate to **System Definition \Plugins.**

 Use the search criteria to find the application.
 Click **Install**.

 Repeat and install the Deployment Pipeline plugin in each sub-production instance.

 ![](/images/image22.png)

 ***Note:** If you have already installed the App Engine Studio bundle in the development instance and promoted up to production, skip this step*

-#### Repeat this task on each sub-production instance that will be part of a pipeline, {#repeat-this-task-on-each-sub-production-instance-that-will-be-part-of-a-pipeline}
+**Repeat this task on each sub-production instance that will be part of a pipeline**

 b.  **Configure credentials in each sub-production instance**